Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Modeling

-In the new joint fits, we fit all datasets of siblings in a single galaxy simultaneously, while applying a common distance constraint; this yields a posterior on a single distance hyperparameter.
-Fig.~\ref{fig:PGM} displays a probabilistic graphical model (PGM), which highlights the distinction between the individual and `common-$\mu$' fits.
-Here, we describe our joint fit modelling assumptions, and show our modelling of the relative scatter/achromatic luminosity offsets has a direct impact on the distance constraints.
+In the new joint fits\footnote{\url{https://github.com/bayesn/bayesn-public/tree/siblings/BayeSNmodel/stan_files}}, we fit all light curves of siblings in a single galaxy simultaneously, while applying a common distance constraint; this yields a posterior on a single distance hyperparameter.

-To distinguish between the total achromatic intrinsic scatter in a population, $\sigma_0$, and the relative achromatic intrinsic scatter amongst siblings, $\sigma_{\rm{Rel}}$, we require a magnitude offset \textit{common} amongst all siblings within a galaxy.
-We model a single SN sibling's total achromatic offset \footnote{The `total' $\delta M_s$ parameter is the achromatic offset, with variance $\sigma_0^2$, which contributes towards the total variance in the Hubble residuals, in addition to the redshift-based distance errors and \textsc{BayeSN} fitting uncertainties. }, $\delta M_s$, as the sum of two zero-mean Gaussian random variables: one is $\delta M_{\rm{Common}}$, the magnitude offset common to all the siblings in a galaxy, and the other is $\delta M_{\rm{Rel},s}$, the relative achromatic offset -- specific to each SN sibling -- that is uncorrelated with every other sibling.